 - Trademark Assignments

 - Published Pending Patents

 - Patent Grants

 - Patent Assignments

-This depends on what you are looking to uncover.
-If you are looking for a specific patent and have the issued patent number, then your search can probably be limited to a single patent number search.
-If you are looking for any/all information associated with an entity’s intellectual property, then your inquiry will require searching multiple databases and fields.
-As an example, if you are interested in uncovering trademark information, you will need to search two separate trademark databases and additional associated fields.
+How many fields you search depends on what you are looking to uncover.
+If you are looking for a specific patent and have the issued patent number, then your search might be a single patent number search.
+If you are looking for any/all information associated with an entity’s intellectual property, your inquiry will require searching multiple databases and fields.